Over 5 Therapeutic uses of Clay

 Also in the Bible, there is the mention of clay when Jesus used it to give sight to a blind man.

-Lyall Wattson, one of my favorite writers, explains in his book The Omnivorous Ape, that countries like Indonesia, Philippines, and places in Africa the use of clay was widespread.
+Lyall Watson, one of my favorite writers, explains in his book The Omnivorous Ape that in countries like Indonesia, the Philippines, and places in Africa the use of clay was widespread.

 What makes clay so special?

 When it is analyzed under a microscope comes this list of ingredients.

 Silica, aluminum oxide, iron, magnesium, calcium, sodium and potassium, and some magnesium.

 Clay has some potent properties.
 It disinfects in an intelligent way.
 It goes there in the body where it is needed.
 It inhibits the spreading of microbes or bacteria and at the same time activates the reconstruction of healthy cells.
 It has an extreme capacity for absorption and is therefore very efficient in absorbing toxins.

 Festering wounds can heal with clay as the bad is absorbed, and the healing is accelerated, leaving much smaller scars.
 It even seems that clay has the ability to absorb part of the radioactivity which surrounds us.

 There is clay with different colors depending on the amount of iron oxide hydrate.

 Yellow, red, white, brown, blue, gray, or green.
 The green variation seems to be the most active one.

 One can use it for drinking diluted in water, make a paste for cooling a bruise helping in the healing process of wounds.
 There is a long list of problems where clay may be helpful.